 The carrying value of the Company's cash and cash equivalents, accounts receivable, bank indebtedness, and accounts payable and accrued liabilities, approximate fair values due to the relatively short term maturities of the instruments.
 The notes payable and bank loan payable approximate their fair values as the contract rates approximate current market rates.
-The fair value of the note payable - vendor loan as of December 31, 2015 is \$1,565,369 (2014 - \$NIL), which is equivalent to the principal balance outstanding at year end.
+The carrying value of the note payable - vendor loan 2016 approximates its fair value.
+The fair value of the note payable - vendor loan 2015 as of December 31, 2016 is \$1,290,891 (2015 - \$1,565,369).